 Some of this research has shown that those with autism are more likely to become addicted to substances.
-As found in one study reported by Psychology Today, people with autism symptoms are no more likely than those without autism to abuse drugs or alcohol.
+As found in one study reported by Psychology Today, people with autism symptoms are no more likely than those without autism to use drugs or alcohol.
 But if they are already abusing drugs or alcohol, autistic people may be more likely to form addiction.

 What Is Autism?